groovywave/blog-with-astro/src/content/posts/vim/search-and-change-words-2-way.md

 ---

 ```
-Search and chane words 2 way
+Search and change words 2 way
 Copy and paste the below text and type some commands like below.

 ---